For hedonists and intellectuals: Bordeaux 2018

 Indeed, according to many specialists, pH influences microbiological stability, affects the equilibrium of tartrate salts, determines the effectiveness of sulfur dioxide and enzyme additions, influences the solubility of proteins and effectiveness of bentonite and affects red wine color and oxidative and browning reactions.

 So one thing to keep in mind – and what I heard from more than several winemakers and enologists for this vintage – is that the higher pH levels in many quarters of Bordeaux for 2018 means that extra care is being taken to prevent bacterial growth as high pH levels make wine more susceptible to such problems.
-You do not want your wine to end up being a Brett bomb now do you?
 Of course we can trust the many talented winemakers to ensure against instability, but that is an added factor for this vintage.

 So, 2018 is not so clear cut 😁.